tokenized/docs/protocol-referendum.md

             <td class="g10">VoteMax</td>
             <td class="g10">1</td>
             <td class="g10">15</td>
             <td class="g10"><abbr title="Range: 1-15.
 How many selections can a voter make in a Ballot Cast.
 1 is selected for Y/N (binary)">Range: 1-15.
 How many selections can a voter make in a Ballot Cast.
-1 ...
-Hover for more</abbr></td>
+1 is selected for Y/N ...</abbr></td>
             <td class="g10">uint8</td>
             <td class="g10"></td>
         </tr>